Best YETI products and accessories | CNN Underscored

 Yeti Rambler 26-Ounce ($39.99; yeti.com)

 Our pick for the best water bottle of 2021, the Yeti Rambler is an outstanding bottle that keeps drinks cold or hot for a ridiculously long time.
-While the dual-wall vacuum insulation is nice, the Rambler beat out all the other bottles on the market thanks to its ingenious lid.
+While the dual-wall vacuum insulation is nice, the Rambler beat out all the other bottles on the market with its ingenious lid.
 Made of two parts, it features a spout so you can chug water when you need to, but you can still get access to the ultra-wide mouth to quickly fill up with ice and water.

 Yeti Rambler 14-Ounce Mug ($29.99; yeti.com)